Leadership

 Teacher, Learning Designer, Life Long Learner

-“I am so excited to be a part of what CSI is doing for the future of education.
-Teaching students to think critically, empathize, identify problems, and communicate is guiding them to be future leaders and innovators.”
+“Teaching students to think critically, empathize, identify problems, and communicate is guiding them to be future leaders and innovators.”

-Ms. Hamilton earned a Bachelor of Arts degree in Liberal Studies, a Multiple Subject Teaching Credential, and a Master of Arts degree in Curriculum and Instruction from San Jose State University.
+Mrs. Dominguez earned a Bachelor of Arts degree in Liberal Studies, a Multiple Subject Teaching Credential, and a Master of Arts degree in Curriculum and Instruction from San Jose State University.

 Campbell School of Innovation Teacher Amanda Haughs is known for “thinking outside the box”.
 As a Digital Innovation ToSA (teacher on special assignment) for Campbell Union School District, she has supported teachers seeking new ways to engage all students in meaningful and authentic cross-curricular learning.